First published: 18 March 2020

 Q. If I have other queries, how can I get in touch?

-As such, we would recommend that you start contacting us by email at email@example.com and we will get back to you as soon as possible.
+Until further notice, please contact us by email at firstname.lastname@example.org and we will get back to you as soon as possible.

 We thank you in advance for your patience and understanding.
 On behalf of everyone at the FHT, we wish you continued good health at this challenging time.